anonymous-researcher77/Human_Wildlife_Encounter_Detection/README.md

 <img width="1308" height="753" alt="update_file_paths drawio" src="https://github.com/user-attachments/assets/1b444aed-3f8f-42bc-b73e-510fbeb33f0c" />

-After updating the file paths run ‘0_Create_and_Populate_Database.sql’ in the ‘PSQL Tool’.
-To do this right click the database name and select ‘PSQL Tool’.
-Check that the path is correct the database name should appear at the end of the command window followed by ‘=#’.
-Run the following two lines of code update with the path to where you saved the updated ‘0_Create_and_Populate_Database.sql’.
+After updating the file paths, run ‘0_Create_and_Populate_Database.sql’ in the ‘PSQL Tool’.
+To do this, right click the database name and select ‘PSQL Tool’.
+Check that the path is correct.
+The database name should appear at the end of the command window followed by ‘=#’.
+Run the following line of code update with the path to where you saved the updated ‘0_Create_and_Populate_Database.sql’.

+\i PATH/TO/FILE/0_Create_and_Populate_Database.sql

 <img width="1915" height="1002" alt="DB_3_open_scratchpad_2" src="https://github.com/user-attachments/assets/f29ff201-28c7-4565-b630-afdf66eeb91f" />

 <img width="1905" height="1002" alt="DB____55" src="https://github.com/user-attachments/assets/17db4640-7c1d-46d6-9cb5-c367b7760b57" />

-\i PATH/TO/FILE/0_Create_and_Populate_Database.sql

 The expected runtime is about